-Wüster then published a comparison between my own python descriptions and the new species diagnoses with those of Harvey et. al., claiming that because mine had a lower word count (per taxa described), they were somehow inferior.
+Wüster then published a comparison between this author's python descriptions and new species diagnoses and those of Harvey et. al., claiming that because this author's had a lower word count (per taxa described), they were somehow inferior.

 But in rebuttal of Wüster's flawed argument, and by way of example, Laurie Smith's "diagnosis" for Morelia carinata (which he called Python carinatus) has not been called into question even though it consisted just one short sentence.